Candidiasis tends to occur in moist areas of the skin.

 Other skin disorders such as intertrigo Intertrigo Intertrigo is irritation and breakdown of skin (maceration) in areas where two skin surfaces rub together.
 Sometimes bacterial or yeast infections develop.
 The diagnosis is based on the location... read more and psoriasis Psoriasis Psoriasis is a chronic, recurring disease that causes one or more raised, red patches that have silvery scales and a distinct border between the patch and normal skin.
 A problem with the immune... read more

 People taking antibiotics may develop candidiasis because the antibiotics kill the bacteria that normally reside on the body, allowing Candida to grow unchecked.
 Corticosteroids or immunosuppressive therapy after organ transplantation can also lower the body’s defenses against candidiasis.
 Inhaled corticosteroids, often used by people with asthma, sometimes cause candidiasis of the mouth.
-Pregnant women, people receiving cancer therapy drugs, obese people, and people with diabetes also are more likely to be infected by Candida.

 In some people (usually people with a weakened immune system), Candida may invade deeper tissues as well as the blood, causing life-threatening systemic candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
 The most common type of candidiasis is a superficial infection of... read more .

 Symptoms of candidiasis depend on the location of the infection.

 Candidiasis infection in skinfolds or in the navel usually causes a bright red rash, sometimes with breakdown of skin.
 Small pustules may appear, especially at the edges of the rash, and the rash may itch intensely or burn.
 A candidal rash around the anus may be raw, white or red, and itchy.